jamesrwhite/minicron/README.md

 1. First check you meet the [requirements](#requirements)

-2. Either [grab the latest](https://github.com/jamesrwhite/minicron/releases/tag/v0.8.0) zip/tarball for your OS and install minicron manually or use the handy install script:
+2. Either [grab the latest](https://github.com/jamesrwhite/minicron/releases/tag/v0.8.0) zip/tarball for your OS and install minicron manually or use the handy install script (still being worked on):

 ```
 sh -c "$(curl -fsSL https://install.minicron.com)"